spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   1. Each level can be repeatedly loaded and unloaded on the client with no issue.

 ##### ServerTravel gym
+* Known issue: Server travel is not supported, this gym will not pass until it's implemented by: [UNR-4270](https://improbableio.atlassian.net/browse/UNR-4270)
 * Demonstrates ServerTravel.
 * The server will change the map for clients periodically.
 This can be verified by observing the change in map name.
 * To test this you will need to change the following settings: